-Crystal Villalta grew up riding Hunters and Jumpers in Southern California, training with respected horsemen including Kathy Deambra, Hillary Mayfield (Ridland), and Jamie Mann.
-As a junior, she earned championships in the Junior Hunters and 3’6” Equitation, including the AHSA Silver Stirrup Award with her mare, Falin.
-She continued her development as a working student and catch rider, gaining experience across the Hunter and Jumper rings.
+Crystal Villalta grew up riding Hunters and Equitation in Southern California, training with respected horsemen including Kathy Deambra, Jamie Mann (International Grand Prix rider and coached Richard Spooner to the USET Talent Search Championship as well as Reserve Championship placing in AHSA and MSPCA Medal Finals) and Hillary Ridland (International Grand Prix competitor).
+As a junior, she earned championships in the Junior Hunters, Equitation and Medals, including the AHSA Small Junior Hunter Silver Stirrup Award with her mare, Falin and both OCHSA Horsemanship and Equitation Medal Finals with her imported Holsteiner Gelding, Dahni Catrak.
+During her junior years she had the opportunity to refine her training and riding skills as a working student and catch rider, gaining experience across the Hunter and Jumper rings.

-Crystal holds a Bachelor’s Degree and Graduate Teaching Credential from California State University, Fullerton, and spent over a decade teaching special education while riding, training, and raising homebred horses from her foundation mare, Irish Lace.
+Crystal holds a Bachelor’s Degree and Graduate Teaching Credential from California State University, Fullerton, and spent over a decade teaching special education while raising and training homebred horses, catch riding and breaking/training project horses.

-Now based in Cape Elizabeth, Crystal teaches English Hunt Seat with a focus on Hunters and Equitation at Shady Oaks Farm.
-Her program blends classical horsemanship and horse-first care with her background in education, creating a thoughtful, confidence-building environment where students learn not only to ride, but to understand and care for horses from the ground up.
+Now based in Cape Elizabeth, Crystal teaches English Riding focusing on a comprehensive approach to horsemanship, Hunters and Equitation at Shady Oaks Farm.
+Her program blends classical horsemanship with a horse-first approach incorporating modern and innovative approaches to training.
+With her background in education, Crystal brings a thoughtful, confidence-building environment where students learn not only to ride, but to understand and care for horses from the ground up.

 Meet Crystal